Fellowship-of-the-Link/old-TfT-test1/project/Use.md

-*version control*:

-* this is version 0 (see [[Project plan]])
-* as such it sets out the project's current aspirations - nothing currently works; details to be developed are highlighted with a ??
-* Notes
-	* NN = total number of participants who have submitted pesonal profiles
-	* TT = total number of Tool files
-	* PP = total number of Practice files
----
 # How to use this site

 **This site presents the collective knowledge of NN?? [[People]] about the thinking tools they use.**

 Here's how to tap that knowledge.